-How will the Pandemic Impact Student Property Investment?
+How did the Pandemic Impact Student Property Investment?

 The Coronavirus pandemic presented a year of uncertainty and upheaval not only for the property market, but for higher education.
 The student housing sectors were hit by the pandemic as campuses closed and many students returned home during national lockdowns.